No one escapes the miracle

 to where you are?

-No body escapes the miracle,
+No one escapes this miracle,

 not even God.